Carlos Tuimavave: Background

 Tuimavave was born in Auckland, New Zealand, and is of Samoan and European descent.

-He played his junior football for the Mount Wellington Warriors while attending St. Patricks School and Sacred Heart College, both in east Auckland.
+He played his junior football for the Mount Wellington Warriors while attending St. Patricks Catholic School and Sacred Heart College, both in east Auckland.

-Tuimavave is a cousin of former New Zealand Warriors, Newcastle Knights and Hull Kingston Rovers player, Evarn Tuimavave, and nephew of former New Zealand and Samoan internationals, Tony Tuimavave and Paddy Tuimavave.
+Tuimavave is a first cousin of former New Zealand Warriors, Newcastle Knights and Hull Kingston Rovers player, Evarn Tuimavave, Adam Tuimavave- Gerrard who also played New Zealand Warriors and, Antonio Winterstein who played for Brisbane Broncos and The Cowboys.
+Tuimavave and cousins mentioned above are nephew’s of former New Zealand and Samoan internationals, Tony Tuimavave and Paddy Tuimavave.
+Mike Setefano a known player in the league scene is Carlos Tuimavave’s step father.
+Setefano played for the Auckland City Vulcans in the 1994 Lion Red Cup, and toured New Zealand with Western Samoa in 1994.
+In 1995 he joined the North Harbour Sea Eagles, and was part of the team that won the 1995 Lion Red Cup.
+He was part of the Western Samoa 1992 Pacific Cup, and 1996 Pacific Challenge sides.

 Playing career

 Early career

 When he was 16, Tuimavave moved to Sydney, Australia after being signed by the Canterbury-Bankstown Bulldogs.
 Becoming homesick, he was offered the chance to join the New Zealand Warriors NYC squad in 2010.

 From 2010 to 2012, he played for the Warriors' NYC team, playing in both the Warriors' 2010 and 2011 Grand Final victories.
 Forming a halves partnership with Shaun Johnson, Tuimavave was named the Man of the Match in the 2010 Grand Final and also won the Warriors' Young NYC Player of the Year award.
 In October 2010, he played for the Junior Kiwis against the Junior Kangaroos.
 On 30 August 2011, he was named at five-eighth in the 2011 NYC Team of the Year.
 On 16 October 2011, he captained the Junior Kiwis.
 In 2012, he became the club's sixth player to appear in 50 NYC matches.